AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Introduction

 \begin{itemize}

-\item We introduce AnyPcc, a universal compression framework designed to resolve the critical trade-off between efficiency and generalization.
-To our knowledge, it is the first method to achieve both high compression rates and robust performance across diverse point cloud types using \textbf{a single, unified model}.
+\item We introduce \textbf{AnyPcc}, a universal compression framework designed to resolve the critical trade-off between efficiency and generalization.
+It is the first method to achieve high compression and robust performance across diverse point cloud types using \textbf{a single, unified model}.